China's scariest outdoor attractions

 While the East Taihang government promptly apologized for freaking out China's online population, this was no accident of engineering.

-Shattered glass fragments were placed underneath solid panels to make the walkway look and sound as though it's splintering as when trodden upon.
+Shattered glass fragments were placed underneath solid panels to make the walkway look and sound as though it's splintering when trodden upon.

-While the unique addition to the eastern face of Taihang Mountain is therefore safe to traverse, internet users were quick to point out at 1,180 meters (3,871 feet) above sea level, the gimmick could still induce palpitations.
+While the unique addition to the eastern face of Taihang Mountain is therefore safe to traverse, internet users were quick to point out that at 1,180 meters (3,871 feet) above sea level, the gimmick could still induce palpitations.

 The rickety Sky Ladder at Tiger Leaping Gorge, Yunnan